ABOUT US

 The development and management of cultural assets is key to supporting the role that culture plays for society.
 This is where we see the powerful intersection of cultural and artistic sensitivity, and strategy and business management.
 My background and experience has always navigated this intersection and this is why after a decade working in the sector, I founded UreCulture.
 A current area of work that I am personally very passionate about is our initiative to develop sustainability strategies specifically tailored for the the Culture Sector.
 The transition to a new paradigm led by sustainability practices and new thinking is the challenge of our time, and art and culture have an important role to play.

-In our work we offer a professional sensibility to multiple stakeholder needs, from artists and curators, to governments and corporate bodies.
+In our work we offer a unique understanding of stakeholder needs, from artists and curators, to governments and corporate bodies.
 Clients come to us for exactly this reason.
 We bridge the softer side of arts and culture with the pragmatic business side.
-Our role is to realise our client’s vision through shaping, progressing and delivering successful cultural assets that serve society.
+Our role is to realise our client’s vision through shaping, progressing and delivering successful cultural assets that serve society, whilst also respecting and regenerating our planet.

 We are proud to work with a host of inspiring people and organisations around the world.”